-Welcome to An the second part of our Introduction to Training in Thai Boxing.
-This post will cover finding a Muay Thai gym, what to expect, advancing in training and more!
+Welcome to the second part of our Introduction to Thai Boxing.
+This post will cover finding a Muay Thai gym, what to expect, advancing in training, and more!

 Finding a Good Gym

 Selecting a proper Thai boxing gym is an important decision if you are serious about training.
 It is easy to become confused with the label of ‘kickboxing’ and the various styles that can be labelled under it.
 If you want to train Muay Thai, it is important to ensure your gym actually trains Muay Thai.
 Be as sceptical as you need to be, especially if the instructor has a background in many different martial arts.

 Furthermore, many gyms claim to have elements of Muay Thai in their martial arts workouts.
 They will later prove to be just another flashy gym with ‘boxercise’ workouts.
 Not slagging those kinds of workouts off, but they are not Thai boxing!
 Ultimately, if you want the real deal you have to go out and find it.

 It is always a good idea to do a bit of a background check and look up the background of the instructor who will be teaching you, what are their credentials?
 Where have they trained?
 Is the training certificate legitimate?
 Have they trained any well-known Muay Thai fighters?
 The internet is always good for research of this kind.
 Do your homework!

 To learn Thai boxing you will literally have to put everything you have previously learned to one side and literally start over.
 If you’re from a background in another fighting system such as Karate this might be disappointing.
 The reason being is that Muay Thai moves are very different from Japanese, Chinese, and Korean forms of combat.
 Indeed, everything from the stances, to the way strikes are delivered to the conditioning is very much different.
 For example, a Thai roundhouse kick is nothing like a roundhouse kick delivered from a Karate or Kung-Fu Practitioner!